 Tell us a little about yourself, what have you accomplished in life?

-What are your favorite computer/board games and how have they affected the development of your mod's?
+What are your favorite computer/board games and how have they affected VGAP?

 What's your favorite Planets memory?

-What are your most important accomplishments to VGAP and why?
+What were your most important accomplishments in Planets and why?

 In this time of graphically intense PC games, what is it about VGAP that has people still playing a game that is over 13 years old?